-After 2022 saw the industry's largest event of its kind achieve a NPS score of 66 (excellent), we can't wait to define the future of engagement on 19th April with the 10th edition of the Employee Engagement Summit.
+After 2023 saw the industry's largest event of its kind welcome over 1000 attendees to The Brewery, London, we are very excited to once again define the future of engagement on 1st May 2024 at the 11th edition of the Employee Engagement Summit.

-By joining us, you'll be equipping yourself with the tools needed to break the mould and create a people-centric culture where employees thrive.
-Don't miss out!
+Those that join us next year will have the chance to equip themselves with the tools needed to break the mould and create a people-centric culture where employees thrive.

 Round Table Sessions

 Employee Engagement in the New World of Work